 Final Reflection:

 Can we have both strong privacy and justified clinical knowledge?
-I believe we can, but only if we stop treating noise as just a technical parameter and start seeing it as an intervention in how knowledge is built.
-The quality of our medical decisions, and the care that depends on them, requires this shift in perspective.
+I believe we can — but only if we treat noise as a visible intervention in how knowledge is built, not a hidden technical parameter.